fetchai/agents-aea/docs/agent-oriented-development.md

 ## Asynchronization

-The conflicting nature of multi-agent systems, being comprised of self-interested autonomous agents, points to _asynchronisation_ as the preferred method for designing and managing processes and interactions.
+The conflicting nature of multi-agent systems, consisting of self-interested autonomous agents, points to _asynchronisation_ as the preferred method for designing and managing processes and interactions.

 In general, asynchronisation refers to the decoupling of events that do interact with one another but do not occur at predetermined intervals, not necessarily relying on each other's existence to function.
 This is in contrast with _synchronous_ systems in which processes are aware of one another, where one's execution depends in some way on the other.

 In the context of multi-agent systems, the decentralised and potentially conflicting nature of the environment<!-- means that there are no control over every aspect of the system, for example, there are no guarantees on how other agents behave.
 Moreover, we mentioned that agents are inherently self-interested and may be designed heterogeneously.
 Therefore, an agent's interaction with another agent --> creates uncertainty over the behaviour of the whole system, in particular of other agents.
 For example, suppose an agent _i_ sends a message requesting some resources from an agent _j_.
 Since MAS often tends to be distributed, there is the usual uncertainties with communication over a network: _j_ may never receive _i_'s request, or may receive it after a long delay.
 Furthermore, _j_ could receive the request in time and respond immediately, but as mentioned in the last section, its answer might be incomplete (gives only some of the requested resources), uncertain (promises to give the resources, but cannot be fully trusted), or incorrect (sends a wrong resource).
 In addition, since agents are self-interested, _j_ may _decide_ to reply much later, to the point that the resource is no longer useful to agent _i_, or _j_ may simply decide not to respond at all.
-There might a myriad of reasons why it may choose to do that; it could be because _j_ assigns a low priority to answering _i_ over its other tasks.
+There might be a myriad of reasons why it may choose to do that; it could be because _j_ assigns a low priority to answering _i_ over its other tasks.
 But that's beside the point.
-The take away is that the agent's autonomy strongly influences what can be expected of them, and of an environment inhabited by them.
-Therefore, developing for a system whose constituents are autonomous, e.g. agents in a multi-agent system, is fundamentally different from one whose constituents aren't, e.g. objects in an object-oriented system.
+The take away is that agents' autonomy strongly influences what can be expected of them, and of an environment inhabited by them.
+As such, developing for a system whose constituents are autonomous, e.g. agents in a multi-agent system, is fundamentally different from one whose constituents aren't, e.g. objects in an object-oriented system.

 <!-- ### Agents vs Objects -->